audreyyj/ShinahAudrey/Group Assignments/readme.md

+# Project Proposal
+## Transit Oriented Development: What can Los Angeles learn from Seoul?

 Los Angeles plans to invest a whopping $400 billion in its public transit system, over the next thirty years.
 LA Metro’s 2020 Long Range Transportation Plan aims for 21% of LA County residents and 36% of jobs to be “within a 10-minute walk of high-quality rail or bus rapid transit options.”
 It will be the largest-ever infrastructure investment in the nation’s history.

 What will a transit-oriented Los Angeles look like?
 It does not have much of a domestic example to look to; American public transit infrastructure lags terribly behind in function, comfort, and safety, and transit ridership has fallen in every city except NYC since 2012 despite improvements.